PollingReport.com

 "Some people say that if the government limits pay and bonuses at these Wall Street firms, it will hurt their ability to retain and attract the most talented employees that these companies need to recover and pay back the billions of dollars they owe to the federal government.
 Others disagree and say that the government needs to change the way Wall Street operates.
 All in all, should the government force pay cuts and other changes in compensation for the top executives of these institutions or not?"

-Should Force
+Should force

-Should Not Depends/
+Should not Depends/

 Other (vol.)